 Picnic tables available next to the abbey

-The visit at the abbey was short, we visited inside, read the information about the history of the place and we were lucky to arrive a bit after 11 to attend the singing in the church.
-We visited the boutique at the lower floor and we had our lunch picnic outside nearby the parking, overviewing the abbey.
+The visit to the abbey was short, we visited inside, read the information about the history of the place and we were lucky to arrive a bit after 11 to attend the singing in the church.
+We visited the boutique on the lower floor and we had our lunch picnic outside nearby the parking, overviewing the abbey.

 We then decided to walk nearby the apple orchards.
 We could not find any information about the area.
 We started walking along a dirt road heading towards the lake (Chemin Fisher).

 Please note: A. The gardens of the abbey are considered private and unfortunately cannot be visited.
-B. The walk we did along Chemin Fischer (leading to the lake) lead to private roads.
-We could not reach the lake from there but the walk is still recommended within the non restricted parts.
+B. The walk we did along Chemin Fischer (leading to the lake) leads to private roads.
+We could not reach the lake from there but the walk is still recommended within the non-restricted parts.

 The walk (return) took us about an hour.
 We reached a monument for the founder of Austin, the village nearby.
 We continued forward until the private area signs (almost until the lake) and then we headed back to the car.

 The day was so sunny and beautiful and we decided to visit a soap factory – Savon des Cantons.
 The soap factory is using only natural products to produce the soaps.
-The soaps vegan and not tested on animal.
+The soaps are vegan and are not tested on animals.
 During the summer, you can book workshops for soap making.

 Address: 1540 Chemin des Peres, Magog, J1X 5R9, QC